vasilisa-fs/goit-markup-hw-06/README.md

-# goit-markup-hw-04
+# goit-markup-hw-06

-This is my homework about modal form.
+This is my homework about responsive design.